OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 The driver handles the "point" and "profile" `feature types <http://cfconventions.org/cf-conventions/v1.6.0/cf-conventions.html#_features_and_feature_types>`__ of the CF 1.6 convention.
-It also supports a more custom approach for non-point geometries.
+For CF-1.7 and below (as well as non-CF files), it also supports a more custom approach for non-point geometries.

+The driver also supports reading from CF-1.8 convention compliant files that have simple geometry information encoded within them.

 Driver capabilities
 -------------------